ajmalsiddiqui/dotfiles/README.md

 First up, my OS is Mac OSX and that's what my dotfiles are tailored to.
 I will eventually seperate out the OSX specific stuff.

 Like everyone else who customizes their dotfiles, I have my own way of doing things.
-For example, all of my projects are in ~/Desktop/My Corner/Projects, and the `project` function makes a new folder in this directory and cd's into it.
-This is definitely not conventional and hence you should start by changing the values of the variables defined in the various files to what suits your needs (the PATH_TO_PROJECTS variable keeps track of my projects directory).
+For example, all of my projects are in ~/Projects, and the `project` function makes a new folder in this directory and cd's into it.
+This may or may not suit and hence you should start by changing the values of the variables defined in the various files to what suits your needs (the PATH_TO_PROJECTS variable keeps track of my projects directory).

 I like to explore new languages, frameworks and technologies.
 Hence, I have a folder called playground on my Desktop where I experiment with stuff.
 The `play` command makes a new folder in here and cd's into it (PATH_TO_PLAYGROUND is the corresponding variable).
 This is again something you should customize to suit your own needs (or remove entirely).